 Both substances produce physical dependence by releasing large quantities of dopamine.
 Dopamine, a neurotransmitter that reinforces behavior, causes people to experience intense pleasure.
 The high quantities of dopamine and that freebase and crack cocaine produce make it more difficult for a person to avoid the drug each time they use it.
 Over time, individuals develop a tolerance to crack that causes them to require more of it to achieve the same high.
 Furthermore, the withdrawal effects tend to get worse over time.
 To avoid the symptoms of a crack cocaine crash, people with physical dependence go to great lengths to remain consistently high.

 Over time, abusing crack and freebase cocaine leads to a number of health problems.
 Users who smoke these substances are likely to develop respiratory problems.
 Smoking can damage the delicate membranes of the lungs and cause problems with the mouth and throat.
 Smokers also have a higher likelihood of developing a wide variety of cancers.
 However, because crack cocaine and freebase cocaine are central nervous system (CNS) stimulants, a number of other problems can occur with their body systems.
-These include:

 Individuals who develop addictions to crack or freebase cocaine are also likely to experience other hardships.
 Addiction causes people to prioritize obtaining, using, and recovering from drugs above all else.
 As a result, most people tend to check out of their lives.
 They may lose their jobs, important relationships, and even their housing.
 People with addictions face a higher likelihood of financial, legal, health, and interpersonal problems.
 Unfortunately, as these problems increase, so too does a person’s desire to engage in substance abuse, which is often a form of escapism.